Avolyn/model-collection/README.md

 I originally exposed the raw model endpoints, but I have since interjected an AI gatway layer in the form of [Portkey](https://portkey.ai).
 The main reason I have done this is to add model routing and load balancing, model fallbacks, caching, and security features to some of the models I host.
 My original idea was to host the gateway myself in the form of Litellm or Kong AI Gateway, I have used both gateways extensively, but I decided that I didn't want the care and feeding of a production level kube cluster and deal with all that goes along with hosting those gateways by hand.
 You will see in the model table that some of the models I host have a LB (Load Balancing) and Cache feature enabled.
 Those are portkey configurations, and have nothing to do with how the models are deployed for inference.

 It is stupid simple to inject call backs and various configurations into model hosting to log requests and responses.
 You have my word that I don't do any of that with the models I host.
 For the models that are delivered via an API provider like [Sambanova](https://sambanova.ai), I have no control over what they do with your data.
-As I add providers over time, if the provider offers the ability to disable caching and logging I will do that, but in the case of [Sambanova](https://sambanova.ai), I have no control over what they do with your data.
-Buyer Beware.
+As I add providers over time, if the provider offers the ability to disable caching and logging I will do that, but in the case of [Sambanova](https://sambanova.ai), Buyer Beware!

 Given that everything goes thru [Portkey](https://portkey.ai), you need to be aware that your requests and responses are being logged unless you follow this guide https://portkey.ai/docs/product/observability/logs#do-not-track.
 Of course any model that is configured for caching is going to cache your requests and responses regardless of what you do with your client side settings so buyer beware.